mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 `HasPreviousAsync`/`HasNextAsync` are useful when you want to know when to render Previous/Next (Older/Newer) buttons.

-**Note**: The reference/data these methods accept are always loosely typed.
-This is designed so that you have the freedom of transforming/mapping your data to DTOs if you want, and still have the ability to ask more info using the same context object.
-You just need to make sure the columns you configured still exist on the transformed objects.
+**Note**: The reference/data these methods accept are loosely typed to allow flexibility when projecting your models (to DTOs for example).
+For more info check [this document](./docs/loose-typing.md).

 Here's another example showing how to obtain the total count for the data to display somewhere: